Quickstart

 If using Docker, instead navigate to the directory containing the fasta files and run the below command, to ensure file paths are relative (the docker version will not work with absolute paths):

-ls -d -1 *.fasta > input.txt
+ls -d -1 *.fasta > input_docker.txt

-Running ggCaller#
+Running ggCaller

 Important